Aquarium Filter Guide: Best Filter Types, Setup and Maintenance

 Is chemical filtration necessary?

 Not always.
 Mechanical and biological filtration are essential; chemical media like activated carbon is optional and useful for removing medications, odors, or tannins.
-Use it sparingly to avoid stripping beneficial nutrients.
+Use it selectively to avoid removing substances your aquarium may benefit from.

 How do I reduce filter noise?